dotnet/docs-maui/docs/get-started/first-app.md

 /Applications/Xcode.app/Contents/Developer/usr/bin/simctl list
 ```

-> [!NOTE]
-> The default iOS simulator will be launched if you don't specify a UDID.
+The default iOS simulator will be launched if you don't specify a UDID.

 ::: zone-end